 After pilgrims arrived at Amache, they cleaned the cemetery site.
 During a remembrance service, they laid flowers at the stone memorial left by the prisoners, which was housed in a small brick structure located northwest of the headstones.
 Barbed wire enclosed the cemetery, which was accessible through a cattle guard that kept foraging livestock from stepping on grave markers.
 Wooden planks carefully inscribed in Japanese with the names of those who died in camp were kept from the elements in the same brick building that housed the stone memorial.

 A guided walk through Amache revealed barrack foundations, cement slabs from laundry facilities and showers, and base anchors for the guard towers that had ringed the camp.
 The heat and strong wind that stirred up dust and sand reminded former prisoners of their years spent behind barbed-wire on the plains of Colorado.
 Before heading back to Denver, a potluck lunch was shared in the front yard of the Masunaga family, who lived in the nearby town of Granada.

 In 1983, the Denver Central Optimist Club began their pilgrimages to Amache, which founding members have continued through efforts of the Amache Club and now the Japanese American Association of Colorado (JAAC).
 Today, Friends of Amache serves as the umbrella organization for several groups that organize the Amache Pilgrimage and also work on historical restoration of the site.
 These groups include the JAAC, Amache Preservation Society, Colorado Preservation, Inc., University of Denver’s Amache Project, and others you can learn about on the Project Team page.

-The annual Amache Pilgrimage takes place in May on the Saturday before Memorial Day weekend, and it follows much the same format as the first pilgrimage in 1975.
+The annual Amache Pilgrimage usually takes place in May on the Saturday before Memorial Day weekend, and it follows much the same format as the first pilgrimage in 1975.